HydroModPy/HydroModPy/tools/doc_gallery/README.md

 - `tools/doc_gallery/mesh_case_registry.py` defines the shared case schema and naming
 - `tools/doc_gallery/gallery_manifest.py` auto-discovers `examples/mesh_gallery/**/case.json`

+Analytical validation cases are discovered automatically from `validation_cases/analytical/`.

+- `tools/doc_gallery/validation_case_registry.py` reads `metadata.toml`, the
+  case `README.md`, and the global inventory in `validation_cases/README.md`
+- solver coverage is inferred from `[config_files]`
+- gallery pages render one common benchmark description plus solver-specific tabs when a case exposes more than one backend

 ## How To Add One Case

 1. Add a new `GalleryCaseSpec` in `tools/doc_gallery/gallery_manifest.py`.